Study modes: Full-time

 Programme website: EPSRC Centre for Doctoral Training in Data Science

 Data science is the study of the computational principles and systems for extracting knowledge from data, for maintaining data, and for ensuring its quality.
 Large data sets are now generated by almost every activity in science, society and commerce.

 This EPSRC-sponsored programme tackles the question: how can we efficiently find patterns in these vast streams of data?

 Many research areas in informatics are converging on the problem of data science.
-Those represented in the School include machine learning, databases, data management, optimization and cluster computing; and also the unstructured data issues generated in areas such as natural language processing and computer vision.
+Those represented in the School include machine learning, artificial intelligence, databases, data management, optimization and cluster computing; and also the unstructured data issues generated in areas such as natural language processing and computer vision.

 Our programme will allow you to specialise and perform advanced research in one of these areas, while gaining breadth and practical experience throughout data science.

 A short sample of our research interests includes:

 Many more topics can be found by exploring the Centre’s web pages, particularly the personal web pages of the Centre supervisors:

 You will be supervised by one of our 58 world-renowned faculty.
 You will also benefit from interacting with a group of 35 leading industrial partners, including Amazon, Apple, Google, IBM, and Microsoft.

 This will ensure your research is informed by real world case studies and will provide a source of diverse internship opportunities.
 Moreover we believe that key research insights can be gained by working across the boundaries of conventional groupings.